All Episodes

 June 30th, 1931.

-An employee of the internal rev y'all in the chat!
+An employee of the internal review.

 Can y'all guess who they're talking about?

-Comment in the comment section right now if y'all know who they're talking about right now in this uh courtroom.
+Comment in the comment section right now if y'all know who they're talking about right now in this courtroom.

-Revenue service rises to the witness stand and begins to drone on about missing tax returns and unreported income.
+The new service rises to the witness stand and begins to drone on about missing tax returns and unreported income.

 Without context, this scene appears to be about as mundane and boring as can be.